 Although it is near a busy road, the Nicholson family’s late Victorian redbrick house in Belfast has some sense of seclusion, with private parking and a quiet tree-lined street alongside.
 A comfortable ground floor lounge has an open fireplace, a big sofa, lots of books and a PC for guests who want to use the internet (at a modest charge).

-Bedrooms, which are a mixture of single, twin and double rooms, are comfortably furnished with style - beds and other furniture have been specially commissioned from an Islandmagee craftsman; all are en-suite, with tea/coffee making facilities and TV.
+Bedrooms, which are a mixture of twin and double rooms, are comfortably furnished with style - beds and other furniture have been specially commissioned from an Islandmagee craftsman; all are en-suite, with tea/coffee making facilities and TV.

-A printed breakfast menu shows a commitment to using local produce of quality and includes a vegetarian cooked breakfast; the Nicholsons buy all their fresh goods from local framers/producers who they deal with directly via the weekly St George’s Farmers’ Market, and they make what they can on the premises, including marmalade and wheaten bread for breakfasts.
+vanilla French toast made with their own sourdough.The Nicholsons buy all their fresh goods from local farmers/producers who they deal with directly via the weekly St George’s Farmers’ Market, and they make everything possible on the premises, including marmalade and breads (sourdough, traditional wheaten) for breakfast.

 All these good things, plus a particularly helpful attitude to guests, make this an excellent base for a stay in Belfast.